Visual Prompt Tuning for Test-time Domain Adaptation: Introduction

 In this work, we propose \textbf{D}ata-\textbf{e}fficient test-time adaptation via \textbf{P}rompt \textbf{T}uning (DePT).
 Our recipe is simple yet effective, where two key ingredients are proposed to address the two challenges mentioned above, see in Fig. \ref{fig:framework}.
 First, a collection of learnable visual prompts \citep{jia2022visual} are trained with labeled source data alongside the vision Transformer \citep{dosovitskiy2020image}.
-In the adaptation phase, we only finetune the prompts and the classification head, while freezing the backbone parameters.
-Although the knowledge learned in the source domain is retained in the unchanged backbone, tuning solely the prompts can effectively modulate the model for target domain adaptation.
-Second, for the learning objective given only unlabeled target domain data, DePT bootstraps the source domain initialized model by a memory bank refined pseudo labeling mechanism.
-To further alleviate the accumulation of errors during self-training, we designed a hierarchical self-supervised regularization term for the prompts to encourage better target domain representation learning.
+In the adaptation phase, we only finetune the prompts and the classification head, while freezing the backbone parameters.Although the knowledge learned in the source domain is retained in the unchanged backbone, tuning solely the prompts can effectively modulate the model for target domain adaptation.
+Second, for the learning objective given only unlabeled target domain data, DePT bootstraps the source domain initialized model via self-training, where the pseudo labels are first predicted and then refined by soft voting from nearest neighbor data points in a memory bank.
+To further alleviate the accumulation of errors during self-training, we design a hierarchical fine-grained self-supervised regularization term for the prompts to encourage better target domain representation learning.
 These two objectives are complementary and jointly optimized.